Sahil9446/C-Sorting-Techniques/README.md

-# C Sorting Techniques
+# C++ Sorting Techniques

-Welcome to the C Sorting Techniques repository!
+Welcome to the C++ Sorting Techniques repository!
 In this repository, we explore various sorting algorithms implemented in the C programming language.

 ## Table of Contents